Conflict being driven by ecological damage, report finds | DW | 07.10.2021

 Nina von Uexkull from Uppsala University’s Department of Peace and Conflict Research — who was not involved in the IEP report — told DW that some regions are at risk of conflict from climate change.

+"In particular, research suggests that regions with ongoing conflicts, political marginalization and economic reliance on agriculture see elevated conflict risk following climate-related hazards."

-Countries in Europe and other highly developed regions do face threats from natural disasters and climate change, but they are resilient to the worst problems effected by ecological threats, the report found.
+Countries in Europe and other highly developed regions do face threats from natural disasters and climate change, but they are resilient to the worst problems affected by ecological threats, the report found.

 This is thanks to robust governance, social safety nets, wealth and other factors.